DrDarkShadow/docs-repo/markdown/random_module_one.md

 import random
 from typing import List

-# The function being documented
+# Definition of the function
 def choose_random_item(items: List[str]) -> str:
     """Choose a single random item from a non-empty sequence.""" if not items: